aribmkhan/IBM-HR-Attrition-Project/README.md

 3. **Distance from Workplace:** How the distance between the workplace and home impacts attrition.
 4. **Job History:** Considering the likelihood of attrition considering the number of jobs held prior to beginning work at IBM.

-And interactive Power BI dashboard can be downloaded  <a href="https://github.com/aribmkhan/IBM-HR-Attrition-Project/blob/main/Employee%20Attrition%20Dashboard.pbix" target="_blank">here</a>.
+An interactive Power BI dashboard can be downloaded  <a href="https://github.com/aribmkhan/IBM-HR-Attrition-Project/blob/main/Employee%20Attrition%20Dashboard.pbix" target="_blank">here</a>.

 ## Executive Summary
-### Overview of Findings
-*placeholder
 ### Key Findings
 Ex-employees...
 1. Reported lower job satisfaction than current employees.